-a.
+- a.
 It is the student's responsibility to contact the area office for the residential community to which they are assigned if they will be arriving after the semester's classes have begun.
-Failure to take occupancy on the first day of the semester's classes without notifying and receiving approval from Residential Life may result in forfeiture of the student's housing assignment.
-In such cases the student will be assessed a cancellation charge of \$200 if they are no longer enrolled at the University and will be responsible for all housing costs in accordance with Section 4 if they remain enrolled at the University.
+Failure to take occupancy on the first day of the semester's classes without notifying and receiving approval from Residential Life may result in forfeiture of the student's housing assignment. - b.
+Students who fail to take occupancy of their space but remain enrolled at the University will be responsible for all housing costs in accordance with Section 4. - c.
+Students who fail to occupy their space after the first day of the semester's classes because they are not enrolled at the University will be assessed a \$200 cancellation charge.